btzr-io/Villain/README.md

 ## How?
 It relays on modern web apis and frameworks like react, webworkers and webAssembly:

-- So dont expect it to work on a hot potato
+- Dont expect it to work on a hot potato
 - Usage with modern browsers is recommended

 ## Features